CI (Continuous Integration)#

 How It Works#

-The workflow is defined in .github/workflows/pr-test.yml (auto-generated from pr-test.yml.j2).
-Each CI job:
+The workflow is defined in .github/workflows/pr-test.yml, which is auto-generated from .github/workflows/pr-test.yml.j2.

 2. Installs slime with pip install -e . --no-deps.

-Each test file follows a standard pattern: a prepare() function downloads models/datasets, and an execute() function builds CLI arguments and calls U.execute_train(...).
+GPU tests usually follow the e2e pattern: prepare() downloads models/datasets, and execute() builds CLI arguments and calls U.execute_train(...).

 Job